Eat & Drink

 Kooka

-Walter Pocetti’s passion for coffee was born after a long stay in Australia and as soon as he returned to Switzerland in 2016, he created Kooka-Coffee: a coffee truck that normally graces Place de la Riponne (for now, you can find them at the Morges market on Wednesdays and Saturdays, and starting in April 2023 they’re hoping to return to Lausanne Tuesday and Thursday).
+Walter Pocetti’s passion for coffee was born after a long stay in Australia and as soon as he returned to Switzerland in 2016, he created Kooka-Coffee: a coffee truck that graces Place de la Riponne Tuesdays and Thursdays (you can also find them at the Morges market on Wednesdays and Saturdays, and in Ko-Lab Coffee shop in Morges).

 Arctic Juice & Café